Private Safari in Kenya & Rwanda

 Accommodation at Macushla House (Full-board)

-On the morning of the 8th you’ll drive to Masai Mara (5-hour drive) to begin your three-night stay in this gorgeous setting!
+On the morning of the 7th you’ll drive to the heart of the Masai Mara to begin your four-night stay in this gorgeous setting!
 The Masai Mara, named after the indigenous Maasai tribe, is part of the same ecosystem as the neighboring Serengeti in Tanzania.

 Here is where you will spend time with the big cats: lions, cheetahs, and if you’re lucky, leopards!
 In fact, all members of the “Big Five” call the Mara their home: lions, leopards, elephants, cape buffalo, and rhinoceros.
 Masai Mara is an embarrassment of gorgeous creatures, from hippos and hyenas to warthogs and crocodiles.
 Wildebeest and zebra dot the plains, and all manner of antelope grace the Mara: impala, dik-dik, reedbuck, Thomson’s gazelle, Grant’s gazelle, waterbuck, eland, Coke’s hartebeest, and topi.
 More than 470 species of birds have been identified in the park!